List 3-Coloring on Comb-Convex and Caterpillar-Convex Bipartite Graphs: Recognition of Caterpillar-Convex Bipartite Graphs

-Next, the algorithm constructs the directed graph $D=(X',A)$ from $G_2=(X_2\cup Y_2, E_2)$ by adding an arc $(x_i,x_j)$ for $x_i,x_j\in X_2$ if $N_{G_2}(x_i)\subseteq N_{G_2}(x_j)$.
-For any two vertices $x_i,x_j\in X_2$ one can trivially check in $O(n)$ time whether $N(x_i)\subseteq N(x_j)$, so $D$ can easily be constructed in $O(n^3)$ time.
+Next, the algorithm constructs the directed graph $D=(X_1,A)$ from $G_1=(X_1\cup Y_1, E_1)$ by adding an arc $(x_i,x_j)$ for $x_i,x_j\in X_1$ if $N_{G_1}(x_i)\subseteq N_{G_1}(x_j)$.
+For any two vertices $x_i,x_j\in X_1$ one can trivially check in $O(n)$ time whether $N(x_i)\subseteq N(x_j)$, so $D$ can easily be constructed in $O(n^3)$ time.
 As $|X'|=O(n)$ and $|A|=O(n^2)$, the set $B$ of sinks and the set $L$ of remaining vertices can be determined in $O(n^2)$ time once $D$ has been constructed.

-Once the set $B$ has been determined, we create a set system $\mathcal{S}$ containing for every $y\in Y$ the set $N(y)\cap B$ and apply an algorithm for checking the consecutive ones property~\cite{hsu} to check if $B$ can be ordered in such a way that every set in $\mathcal{S}$ consists of consecutive nodes.
+Once the set $B$ has been determined, we create a set system $\mathcal{S}$ containing for every $y\in Y$ the set $N(y)\cap B$ and apply an algorithm for checking the consecutive ones property~\cite{hsu} to check if $B$ can be ordered in such a way that every set in $\mathcal{S}$ consists of consecutive vertices.
 If so, the resulting order is used to determine the order in which $B$ forms the backbone path.
-Otherwise, $G_2$ (and hence $G$) cannot be caterpillar-convex (cf.~Lemma~\ref{lem:sinksbb}), and the algorithm returns `fail'.
+Otherwise, $G_1$ (and hence $G$) cannot be caterpillar-convex (cf.~Lemma~\ref{lem:sinksbb}), and the algorithm returns `fail'.
 As the input to the consecutive ones algorithm can be represented as a matrix of size $O(n^2)$, running Hsu's linear-time algorithm~\cite{hsu} on $\mathcal{S}$ takes $O(n^2)$ time.

-If there is a vertex in $L$ that does not have a directed edge in~$D$ to a vertex in $B$, the graph cannot be cagterpillar-convex, as every leaf of the caterpillar must have an arc in $D$ to the backbone vertex to which it is attached.
-Therefore, the algorithm returns `fail' in this case.
-Otherwise, each vertex $\ell\in L$ gets attached as a leaf to an arbitrary vertex $b\in B$ to which it has an arc in~$D$.
-As every neighbor $y$ of $\ell$ is also adjacent to $b$, and as $N(y)\cap B$ is a contiguous segment of $B$, it is clear that $N(y)$ induces a tree in the resulting caterpillar~$T_2$.
-Hence, $T_2$ is a caterpillar representation of~$G_2$.
+Next, the algorithm attaches each vertex $\ell\in L$ as a leaf to an arbitrary vertex $b\in B$ to which it has an arc in~$D$.
+It can be shown as follows that every $\ell\in L$ must indeed have at least one arc to a vertex in $B$: As $D$ is acyclic, every vertex $\ell$ that is not a sink must have a directed path leading to some sink~$b$, and as $D$ is transitive, the arc $(\ell,b)$ must exist.
+Attaching $\ell$ to $b$ yields a valid caterpillar representation for the following reason: As every neighbor $y$ of $\ell$ is also adjacent to $b$, and as $N(y)\cap B$ is a contiguous segment of $B$, it is clear that $N(y)$ induces a tree in the resulting caterpillar~$T_1$.
+Hence, $T_1$ is a caterpillar representation of~$G_1$.
 Attaching the vertices of $L$ as leaves to suitable vertices in $B$ can easily be done in $O(n^2)$ time.